 To improve balance hold lightly to the chair or release hand occasionally.

 Place theraband around ankles.
 D0 a partial squat, keep the pelvis level.
 Step sideways and back.
 Step forward laterally, step backwards laterally, return to starting position.
 Repeat each direction 10 – 15 reps.
-Keep chair close to body if having balance problems .
-As balance improves walk slowly sideways /forward/backwards.
+Hold onto a chair or center/table.

 “I’ve Fallen!”
 Ways to Getting off the Floor.